 How to Connect Xbox One Controller to Mac Wirelessly?

 First, make sure you have an updated controller which supports Bluetooth connection.
-As we mentioned in the article How to Connect Xbox One Controller to PC, only update Xbox One Controller (2016) supports Bluetooth.
+Only updated Xbox One Controller (2016) supports Bluetooth.
 You can find out which model you have using the picture below: